 Rear door toward the roof line

-Set the swing-door end of the unit facing the eave to keep your walk-in loading and ground-throw on one path.
+Point the swing-door end toward the eave while working so that walk-in loading and ground-throw share the same efficient path.

 Surface protection